rpadovani/rpadovani.com/_posts/2017-11-15-introduction-gitlab-ci.markdown

 ---
 layout: post
-title:  "How to automatically create new MR on Gitlab with Gitlab CI"
+title:  "A generic introduction to Gitlab CI"
-date:   2017-06-01 12:00
+date:   2017-11-15 23:00
-description: "An example of how powerful Gitlab CI is: How to open new MR for every new branch"
+description: "A generic introduction to Gitlab CI and its terms"
 categories:
 - gitlab
 - gitlab ci
-permalink: open-mr-gitlab-ci
+permalink: introduction-gitlab-ci
 ---

-At [fleetster][fleetster] we have our own instance of [Gitlab][gitlab] and we rely a lot on [Gitlab CI][gitlabci].
-How can be otherwise?
-We are a small team, with a lot of different projects (only in last month, we had more than **13.000 commits** over **25 different projects**, and we are only 10 - and I work part time).
+As someone maybe know, we at [fleetster][fleetster] we have our own instance  of [Gitlab][gitlab] and we rely a lot on [Gitlab CI][gitlabci].
+Also our designers and QA guys use (and love) it.

-Automatizing as many development steps as possible (from build to QA to deploy) is helping us a lot, but sometimes we write some code and then forget about it.
-This is a disaster!
-We have some bugfix or some new feature ready, but it is forgotten in some branch somewhere.

-This is why we have, as policy, to push as soon as possible an to open a new MR, mark it as WIP, and assign to ourself; in this way Gitlab will remember to ourself we have a MR.

-You need to do 3 steps to achieve that:

-- Push the code
-- Click on the link that appears on your terminal
-- Fill a form

-But we are nerd.
-We are lazy.
-So one night, after a couple of beers, [Alberto Urbano][alberto] and I spent some hours to automatize a tasks that requires 10 seconds.

-Actually, the experience was quite fun, it was the first time we used Gitlab APIs and we learned things we will apply to others scripts as well.

-![automation][automation]

-*Image by Randall Munroe, [xkcd.com](https://imgs.xkcd.com/comics/automation.png)*
+Gitlab CI is a very powerful system of Continuous Integration, with a lot of different features, and with every new releases, new features land.
+It has a very rich technical documentation, but it lacks a generic introduction for whom want to use it in an already existing setup.
+A designer or a tester doesn't need to know how to autoscale it with Kubernetes or the difference between an `image` or a `service`.

+But still, he needs to know what is a **pipeline**, and how to see a branch deployed to an **environment**.
+In this article therefore I will try to cover as many features as possible, highlighting how the end users can enjoy them; in the last months I explained such features to some members of our team, also
+developers: not everyone knows what Continuous Integration is or has used Gitlab CI in a previous job.

+If you want to know why Continuous Integration is important I suggest to read [this article][why-ci], while for finding the reasons for using Gitlab CI specifically, I leave the job to [Gitlab.com][gitlabci] itself.

-## The script
+## Introduction

 With this script, every time we push a commit, Gitlab CI takes a look if the branch that commit belongs to has already a opened MR and, if not, it creates